|

 Humans

-The Virtual
+The Virtual Human

-natural language recognition and generation, interactive narrative,
+recognition and generation, interactive narrative, emotional modeling,

-system includes an 8'x30' wrap-around screen, 10.2 channels of immersive
+8'x30' wrap-around screen, 10.2 channels of immersive audio, and

-technology include the Mission Rehearsal Exercise [MRE Movie Clip] and the
+include the Mission Rehearsal Exercise [MRE Movie Clip] and the

 Stability and Support Operations [SASO Movie Clip]